guusj/books/Warbreaker_BrandonSanderson.md

 “Am I a prisoner then?”
 He glanced at her.
 Then he walked over and squatted.
 “Look,” he said.
 “We both agree that war is bad for Idris.
 I’m not going to take you on raids or make you meet with slumlords.
 All you have to do is tell people you don’t want a war.”
 “And if I’m not willing to do that?” she said.
 “Will you force me?”
 He watched her for a moment, then swore under his breath, standing.
 He pulled out a bag of something and tossed it at her.
-It clinked as it hit her chest then fell to the floor.
+It clinked as it hit her chest and then fell to the floor.
 “Go,” he said.
 “Get back to Idris.
 I’ll do it without you.”
 She just continued to sit, staring.
 He began to walk away.
 “Denth used me,” she found herself whispering.
 “And the worst part is, I still feel like this must all be just a misunderstanding.
 I feel that he’s really my friend, and that I should go to him and find out why he did what he did.
 Maybe we are all just confused.”